CreaaZ/chromium-flask-api/Readme.md

 Exposing a simple API to control a Chrome/Chromium browser via Selenium framework.

-It was developed to open a specific URL in kiosk mode on a remote machine that has no input devices attached.
+It was developed to open a specific URL in fullscreen mode on a remote machine that has no input devices attached.

 ## Installation